 GREENBELT THINNING GAP ENHANCEMENT PROJECT

 The Green Seattle Partnership conducted a restoration project on roughly 40 acres in West Duwamish Greenbelt on the hillside between South Seattle College and West Marginal Way.
-A thinning and gap enhancement operation occurred from mid-August through mid-October 2017.
-Native planting by Garden Cycles was completed in March 2018.
 Professional crews thinned red alder and big leaf maple to create small gaps in the canopy to allow more light to the forest understory where young conifers await favorable light conditions.
 The cut down timber was left in place as nurse logs or snags, and habitat piles were built with the slash material.
 Weeding and major replanting of tree seedlings was conducted over the 24 thinned acres as well as on an additional adjacent 16 acres.
 With more light and planting of 10,000 native tree/shrub seedlings, this effort will nudge this forest on a healthy and resilient path.
 The Applied Ecology crew will continue invasive removal and maintenance weeding over 100 acres of the greenbelt as well as monitoring seedling survival.

 If you are walking through this area, be mindful on windy days.
 With less density, trees are not buffered from the high winds.
 Learn more about this project at: http://www.greenseattle.org/letting-light-shine/.